Skip to main content

 Procrastination in Depression: The Motivation Myth

-Procrastination is putting off things for another day, or doing things which are not productive as an excuse of not doing what is important.
-Dr. Wayne Dyer (1995) in his book, Your Erroneous Zones , provides the rationale behind procrastination as a thought process which is something like this: “I know I must do that, but I am really afraid that I might not do it well, or I won’t like it.
+Procrastination is putting off things for another day or doing things that are not productive as an excuse for not doing what is important.
+Dr. Wayne Dyer (1995) , in his book Your Erroneous Zones , provides the rationale behind procrastination as a thought process, which is something like this: “I know I must do that, but I am really afraid that I might not do it well, or I won’t like it.
 So, I will tell myself that I will do it in the future, then I don’t have to admit to myself that I am not going to do it.
 And it is easier to accept myself this way.”
-This temporary avoidance gives you a quick relief from the anxiety associated with a task, which then reinforces this behavior.
-We all have procrastinated at one time or the other, but in depression, procrastination becomes more complex due to the self-defeating attitudes of perfectionism (“I can do things only if I can do them perfectly”), hopelessness (“My low motivation and low energy levels are never going get better”), and fear...
+This temporary avoidance gives you quick relief from the anxiety associated with a task, which then reinforces this behavior.
+We all have procrastinated at one time or another.
+Still, in depression, procrastination becomes more complex due to the self-defeating attitudes of perfectionism (“I can do things only if I can do them perfectly”), hopelessness (“My low motivation and low energy levels are never going ...